 Mission Indradhanush is the Indian health mission that launched by Union Health Minister.
-It aims to Immunize all children under age if 2 years, pregnant women, against seven vaccine-preventable diseases.
+It aims to immunize all children under the age if 2 years, pregnant women, against seven vaccine-preventable diseases.
 Mission Indradhanush depicts seven colors of the rainbow to cover all those children by 2020

 Objective of Mission Indradhanush:

 The mission Indradhanush aims to cover all children by 2020 that are either unvaccinated or partially vaccinated against vaccine-preventable diseases.
-The Universal Immunization programme provides life-saving vaccines to all children across the country for free of cost against pertussis, Diphtheria, Polio, Tetanus, Meningitis, Pneumonia, Japanese Encephalitis, Rubella, Measles, and Rotavirus diarrhoea
+The Universal Immunization Program provides life-saving vaccines to all children across the country for free of cost against pertussis, Diphtheria, Polio, Tetanus, Meningitis, Pneumonia, Japanese Encephalitis, Rubella, Measles, and Rotavirus diarrhea

 Which type of areas covered under this Mission Indradhanush?

-Mission Indradhanush covers this mission on high-risk settlements identified by polio eradication programme.
+Mission Indradhanush covers this mission on high-risk settlements identified by the polio eradication program.
 These are the low pockets with low coverage due to geographic, ethnic and demographic also other related operational challenges.
 Mission Indradhanush closely monitored at the district level, state level and central level at regular intervals

 About areas are targeted through special Immunization campaigns:

-- Hamlets, Small villages, dhanis or purbas clubbed with another village for RI and not having independent RI sessions
+- Hamlets, Small villages, dhanis or pubs clubbed with another village for RI and not having independent RI sessions

 - Areas with low routine immunization (RI) coverage

 Presently Mission Indradhanush having the four phases.
 At every phase, some selected areas will cover under this scheme.